leonardo-simeone/gamesground-store/README.md

 - As a Site User I would like to contact the site administrator so that I can query/recommend the site admin on different topics, [Link here](https://github.com/leonardo-simeone/gamesground-store/issues/16).
 - As a Site User I would like to subscribe to a newsletter so that I can receive news, special offers and general information related to the store, [Link here](https://github.com/leonardo-simeone/gamesground-store/issues/17).
 - As a Site User I would like to navigate to the site's about us, terms & conditions and privacy policy links so that I can inform myself in more depth about the site, [Link here](https://github.com/leonardo-simeone/gamesground-store/issues/19).
+- As a Site User I would like to receive an email every time a new game is added to the store so that I will be up to date with what games are available, [Link here](https://github.com/leonardo-simeone/gamesground-store/issues/20).

 ### Site Admin